The Soul Star ⭐️ The Planet of Algoritmo

 Algobrith conceded that it was always a tricky business trying to navigate the world below.
 Talking to its shades was even trickier.
 So he turned his mind instead to the beauty and miracle of its present construction.
 If he were to graph even the tiniest fraction of the algorithmic propulsions beneath him, it might look something like this:

-On the distant plains or cities of the planet, the diverse populations reworked the dynamics they had known during their lives in the Kraslika.
+On the distant plains or cities of Algoritmo, the diverse populations reworked the dynamics they had known during their lives in the Kraslika.
 None of these dynamics, however, involved war or violence.
 Algotodo had seen to that.
 Algotodo had aimed all of his algorithms toward eclecticism and fusion, toward unity in diversity.
-Those who migrated (or some might say transmigrated) to Algodad were encouraged to ponder idealistic philosophies which posited a fundamental unity in the cosmos, and to explore the endless manifestations of science and art.
+Those who migrated (or some might say transmigrated) to the capital Algodad were encouraged to ponder idealistic philosophies which posited a fundamental unity in the cosmos, and to explore the endless manifestations of science and art.

 As a result, the Algorithmians didn’t spend their time fighting, or scheming how to fight.
 True, they spent decades, and sometimes even centuries, working out the conflicts they once thought so important.
 Yet over time these conflicts looked more and more like the disagreements of senile inmates in an asylum.
 Once the Algorithmians had worked through these conflicts, they were free to pursue the things that had made life worth living, such as love, football, art, design, cuisine, blue martini parties, theatre, car racing, literature, music, or golf.